brianchuchua/asoiaf-tmg-discord-bot/README.md

 - Go to the OAuth2 section, General, create a random redirect url (it's required but not used anywhere)
 - Go to URL Generator, check "Bot", then check "Read Messages/View Channels" and "Send Messages"
 - Click Copy to copy the URL and use it to add the bot to your server
-- For running locally, clone .env.sample as .env and set the value if DISCORD_TOKEN to your Discord token (double-quotes around it)
+- For running locally, clone .env.sample as .env and set the value of DISCORD_TOKEN to your Discord token (double-quotes around it) -- note that you use `!d` for local commands instead of `!a`.
 - For running on the cloud, just ensure DISCORD_TOKEN is set to your bot's token in your cloud provider's environment variables
 - Even non-coders can update the data pretty easily -- it's in the src/asoiaf folder and broken up logically by faction and card type.